wing5wong/artisan-whs-static/source/_events/2026-02-16_wss-manu-competition-submit-video-by-11-february.md

 ---
-title: WSS Manu Competition, submit video by 11 February
+title: WSS Manu Competition, Submit Video by 11 February
 date: 2026-02-17T11:41:00+13:00
 ---
 The 2nd Annual Manu Competition is happening on 17 February, and spots are limited.